juniorjbn/press-docker/README.md

 This presentation aims to share knowledge about docker, exchange experiences and promote interaction among IT enthusiasts.

-Always in development, use this to share knowledge.
+Always in development, use this to share knowledge. #Share

 On-line -> <a href="https://juniorjbn.github.io/press-docker/#/">Here</a>